-About Markets in & around Antibes
+Markets in Antibes

 Market days are a way of life in Provence and the Cote d'Azur.
-They originated in the 12th century, when farmers and craftsmen would come to nearest market town to sell their wares, or engage in bartering agreements.
+They originated in the 12th century, when farmers and craftsmen would come to nearest town to sell their wares, or engage in bartering agreements.

 Not much has changed since those days - the market is still the place to come for locally grown produce of all shapes and sizes.

 Types of Market

-This is where you'll find the fruit and vegetable of the local region on sale, plus meat from the butcher, bread and cakes from the baker, cheeses, herbs & spices.
+This is where you'll find the fruit and vegetable of the local region on sale, plus meat from the butcher, bread and cakes from the baker, cheeses, herbs and spices.
 Anything to do with food really!
 This is the kind of market that all the larger villages offer.
 Prices tend to be higher than you would find in the supermarket, but the taste and the quality of market-bought goods simply does not compare.
 The climate in Provence lends itself so beautifully to farming that much of the produce in the market is organically grown and likely to have been picked the day before.

-Flea markets are also popular - they are known as Marche aux Puces or La Brocante (secondhand goods).
+Flea markets are also popular - they are known as Marché aux Puces or La Brocante (secondhand goods).
 They tend to occur once a month at selected locations, usually on a Sunday.

 Where & when

 A haven for those who love flea market style shopping.
 Shoes, jewellery and bags are also on sale, as well as various household goods.
 Even if you're not looking for something specific this market is worth a wander round as you never know when you might find that amazing item at a bargain price!

-From 07:00 until 13:00.
+Open: 07:00 - 13:00.

-Thursday and Saturday from 07:00 to 13:00.
+Open Thursday and Saturday: 07:00 - 13:00.

-October to mid June - Friday, Saturday and Sunday from 15:00.
+Rest of the Year (October to mid June): Friday, Saturday and Sunday from 15:00.

-The Juan les Pins Grande Braderie is a market of a completely different style.
-The streets of Juan-les-Pins become a sales market, with more than 100 shops from all around town bringing their end-of-summer bargains out.
+The Juan-les-Pins braderie is a market of a completely different style.
+The streets become a sales market, with more than 100 shops from all around town bringing their end-of-summer bargains out.